liucougar/kojslint/README.md

 KoJSLint
 ========

 Komodo (IDE/Edit) extension for integrating with [JSLint] and automatically fixing some common jslint warnings.

+Once installed, the extension can be accessed via `Tools` -> `JS Lint`.
+The jslint run command can be assigned a shortcut key.

 I'd like to thank Ben Smawfield for allowing me to fork [kjslint] to become this komodo extension.